 Our Silcox Hut-based Summit Program offers unmatched amenities for climbers in the Pacific Northwest.
-The cozy bed, catered dinner and warm fire and catered dinner set you up for the challenges of the summit climb, knowing that waffles are waiting for you when you return!
+The cozy bed, catered dinner and warm fire and catered set you up for the challenges of the summit climb, knowing that waffles are waiting for you when you return!
 Please note, that in 2022, proof of Covid vaccination is required to participate in this program because of the size of the group size and duration of time spent together indoors.

 Historic Silcox Hut

 The centerpiece of the Silcox Hut is a large room that features a fireplace and comfortable seating, alongside the dining room with hand-carved wooden furniture, and windows looking up and down the mountain.
 The lower level of the Silcox Hut includes sleeping quarters, restrooms and showers.

 Catered dinner is served family-style by the Hut-keeper.
 Afterwards we’ll have coffee, tea and, dessert.
 Of course, you’ll need dessert to get you ready for your summit climb.
 Breakfast includes oatmeal, fruit, juice, muffins and pastries, and coffee or tea.
-As you can tell, this is about as good as it gets for mountain living with an apetite!
+As you can tell, this is about as good as it gets for mountain living with an appetite!